Anti-abortion Dems request platform change, plan protests ahead of convention

 Ahead of next week's convention, anti-abortion Democrats are lobbying their party to fix what they describe as an "extreme" deviation on the issue that could effectively surrender certain states to Republicans in November.

-"We should not cede large swathes of the United States to the Republican Party," read a letter signed by Louisiana Gov. Johnathan Bel Edwards and dozens of other Democratic politicians.
+"We should not cede large swathes of the United States to the Republican Party," read a letter signed by Louisiana Gov. John Bel Edwards and dozens of other Democratic politicians.

 The letter warns that the party's platform will alienate pro-life Democrats, and calls on the platform committee to reintroduce more moderate language from the party's 2000 platform.